HerrSchtevie/Journals-of-Jyggalag/README.md

 ## 📌 Introduction

-Journals of Jyggalag (JOJ) is a high-end Skyrim modlist combining stunning visuals, expanded quests, and rich lore integration for a cohesive and immersive experience.
+Journals of Jyggalag (JOJ) is a NSFW Skyrim modlist combining stunning visuals, expanded quests, and rich lore integration for a cohesive and immersive experience.
 Featuring enhanced graphics, detailed landscapes, refined character models, and countless new storylines, JOJ transforms Skyrim into a vibrant, living world.
 With balanced gameplay improvements and performance tweaks, it offers a polished and captivating journey for both exploration and storytelling.

 ## 📋 Features